Looking for a haunted house? Atlanta has one for you!

 2075 Marietta Hwy | Canton

-Paranoia Haunted House features two different haunted attractions at their Canton establishment — The Void and Suffering.
+Paranoia Haunted House features two different haunted attractions at their Canton establishment — Visceral and Possessed.

 Both attractions are indoor walk-through attractions, and they both have separate themes and styles.
 There’s no age limit, but they strongly suggest kids under 13 be accompanied by a parent or guardian.